-Disparities in continuity of coverage according to ethnicity, geography, insurance type, and special health care need have been observed throughout the literature.
-Publicly insured children from poorer households are more likely than those from higher income households to have gaps in insurance coverage (Angier, DeVoe, Tillotson, et al., 2013; Bethell, Kogan, Strickland, et al., 2011).
-Minority children, especially Hispanic children, are more likely than white children to be uninsured, have gaps in coverage, and not have a usual source of care (Berdahl, Friedman, McCormick, et al., 2013; Federico, Steiner, Beaty, et al., 2007; Flores, Tomany-Korman, 2008; Flores, Lin, 2013; Kogan, Newacheck, Blumberg, et al., 2010).
-This ethnic disparity is worst for first- and second-generation Latino children (DeCamp, Bundy, 2012).
-Minorities in Georgia were also found to have lower access to higher quality of health care (Ogbuanu, Goodman, Kahn, et al., 2012a).
+Disparities in continuity of coverage according to ethnicity, geography, insurance type, and special health care needs have been observed throughout the literature.
+Publicly insured children from poorer households are more likely than those from higher income households to have gaps in insurance coverage (Angier, DeVoe, Tillotson, et al., 2012; Bethell, Kogan, Strickland, et al., 2011).
+Minority children, especially Hispanic children, are more likely to be uninsured, have gaps in coverage, and not have a usual source of care (Berdahl, Friedman, McCormick, et al., 2013; Federico, Steiner, Beaty, et al., 2007; Flores, Lin, 2013; Flores, Tomany-Korman, 2008; Kogan, Newacheck, Blumberg, et al., 2010).
+This ethnic disparity is greatest for first- and second-generation Latino children (DeCamp, Bundy, 2012).
+Minorities in Georgia were also found to have lower access to a higher quality of health care (Ogbuanu, Goodman, Kahn, et al., 2012a).
 Rural children are more likely to have longer uninsurance spells than children in urban settings (Coburn, McBride, Ziller, 2002).
-There is a larger uninsured-insured gap among children in urban settings than in rural settings, and children in urban settings are less likely than rural children to have a usual source of care, regardless of insurance status (Ziller, Lenardson, Coburn, 2012).
-Children with special health care needs (CSHCN) are more likely to have public insurance coverage than private insurance coverage but experience more unmet needs compared with children who do not have special health care needs (Bethell, et al., 2011; Callahan, Cooper, 2007; Okumura, McPheeters, Davis, 2007).
-Olson, Tang, and Newacheck (2005) performed a cross-sectional study using National Health Interview Survey data confirming that children with full-year public coverage report a higher prevalence of chronic conditions that limit activities relative to children with full-year private insurance coverage (12.3 percent vs. 5.1 percent, respectively).
+There is a larger uninsured-insured gap among children in urban settings compared with children in rural areas, and children in urban settings are less likely than children in rural areas to have a usual source of care regardless of insurance status (Ziller, Lenardson, Coburn, 2012).
+Children with special health care needs are more likely to have public insurance coverage than private insurance coverage but experience more unmet needs than children without special health care needs (Bethell, et al., 2011; Callahan, Cooper, 2007; Okumura, McPheeters, Davis, 2007).
+Olson, Tang, and Newacheck (2005) conducted a cross-sectional study using National Health Interview Surveys confirming that children with fullyear public coverage report a higher prevalence of chronic conditions limiting activities relative to children with full-year private insurance coverage (12.3 percent vs. 5.1 percent, respectively).
 In specific patient populations, there are also disparities.
 Children with diabetes were found to have more frequent emergency department (ED) visits if their insurance was Medicaid rather than private (Park, Linakis, Skipper, et al., 2012).
-Children with public insurance had a longer interval between epilepsy seizure onset to referral and subsequent surgery compared to privately insured children (Hauptman, Dadour, Oh, et al., 2013).
+Also, children with public insurance had a longer interval between epilepsy seizure onset to referral and subsequent surgery compared to privately insured children (Hauptman, Dadour, Oh, et al., 2013).